 What is the cost of a Medicare Advantage plan?

-The company that offers the plan sets the premium, if any, and decides on the cost sharing.
-You need to look at the details of each plan you’re considering to fully understand the costs.
+Each plan sets its own premium and decides on cost sharing terms.
+You need to look at the details of each plan you're considering to fully understand the costs.
 You can get specific information about plans you’re interested in from the companies offering them.

-- You continue to pay your Medicare Part B premium to Medicare (and your Part A premium, if you have one).
-Plans may or may not charge a separate monthly premium that you pay to the plan.
-Premiums for Medicare Advantage plans can vary widely.
+- Premiums for Medicare Advantage plans can vary widely.
+You continue to pay your Medicare Part B premium to Medicare (and your Part A premium, if you have one).

 - Some plans charge an annual deductible, and some don't.